FAIL TO PLAN, PLAN TO FAIL

 To facilitate this process, the CMO’s office has developed a ‘marketing plan roadmap.’
 We can either set up a meeting to review and complete the roadmap together, or you can download the tools here to complete the exercise on your own.

-It’s recommended that you download the PDF copy of the roadmap questionnaire and review it with your team before you meet with us or begin the online survey.
+It’s recommended that you download the PDF copy of the roadmap questionnaire and review it with your team before you meet with us.
 That way, you’ll know what to expect.

 The most important thing to keep in mind about this process is that it’s okay and even encouraged to say “I don’t know.”
 In fact, “I don’t know” is an answer choice in every section of the online survey.
 That may even be the best answer — because it tells us how we can help you.